yunmikun2/effect/README.md

 MyApp.Add.perform(2, 2) |> Effect.execute() # => "2 + 2 = 4"
 ```

-### No sophisticated mocros or DSLs
+### No sophisticated macros or DSLs

-Elixir is similar to Lisp in that it allows you to extend the
+Elixir is similar to Lisp in its ability to extend the language so
-language so that it's no more the language it was before.
-Some see it
+that it's no more the language it was before.
+Some people see it
-as advantage, but, really, have you seen a code that abuses that
+as an advantage, but, really, have you seen a code that abuses that
 ability?
 At best it's just hard to read, at worst you need to learn a
 complitely new language.